 Addressed based on the discussion held in Barcelona F2F according to OMA-CD-MobSocNet-2012-0005-INP_Abuse_Reporting.ppt: Abuse reporting is proposed as new Object Type.

 In order to fulfill the requirement completely, a new “Application” object type is further proposed.

+R01: incorporates comments received during CC on 05 Mar 2012:

+Added IRI abbreviation

+Updated support strength from SHALL to SHOULD to match requirement